My Focus

 •Instituted a city wide composting program,

-•Implemented the Entrance to Aspen
+•Supported moving the Entrance to Aspen forward

 •Implemented the Armory conversion to community hub